snoyberg/posa-chapter/warp.md

 Warp is an HTTP engine for the Web Application Interface (WAI).
 It runs WAI applications over HTTP.
-As we described above, both Yesod and `mighty` are examples of WAI applications, as illustrated in Fig XXX.
+As we described above, both Yesod and `mighty` are examples of WAI applications, as illustrated in Fig (TBD:wai.png).

 ![Web Application Interface (WAI)](wai.png)